 For example, if you press Y1 + Tilt 1, the controller will output Y1's Y-axis modifier and output Tilt 1's X-axis modifier.

-If multiple tilts are held down at the same time, the lowest values of all activated modifiers will have priority.
-Here is an example:
+If multiple Tilts are held down at the same time, the Tilt with the highest number will take priority.
+Here are some examples:

 There is a lot to the compound system, but in the end it helps save space when mapping the Smash Box and can give you more precision.
 And if you want even more precision, you can effectively give each tilt modifier an extra value by using MODE.